 Privacy: The District respects the individual privacy of its employees and students.
 However, this privacy does not extend to the computer systems used at school or personal devices used to access district networks.
 To ensure proper use, the District may monitor its technological resources at any time without advance notice or consent.
 Network administrators may review and/or remove files and communications to maintain system integrity and ensure that users are behaving responsibly.
-Students should not expect that files they have stored on district servers; network or cloud-based services will always be private.
+Students should not expect that files they have stored on district servers, network or cloud-based services will always be private.
+The District utilizes educational software programs that may collect information from students for educational purposes, i.e. a learning management system that offers leveled instruction based on student ability.
+Links to the terms and conditions of these software programs are available at https://bit.ly/3J9I67T.